Chapter 4:

 Both of us stepped through the Nalnara gate together.
 An ethereal water coated over our bodies as we pressed forward through the portal.

 Once I was sure we were both through, I shook off any moisture that covered me and looked around, my eyes being met with a foresty sight.
-Tall pine trees, much higher than I could ever hope to reach, towered well above us.
+Tall pine trees, sweet smelling and much higher than I could ever hope to reach, towered well above us.

 The moist blur across my eyes let up even more and allowed me to see large mounds of rock and soil rise high up in the distance, creating a valley teeming with wonderful branching flora.